Pancoast Tumor (Pancoast Syndrome) Imaging

 Radiography

-Posteroanterior (PA) chest radiographs show unilateral apical opacity (as seen in the image below) or just asymmetry of the apices greater than 5 mm.
-Local rib destruction can sometimes be observed.
+Posteroanterior (PA) chest radiographs may show unilateral apical opacity (as seen in the first image below), pleural thickening, asymmetry of the apices greater than 5 mm (see the second image below), or a large mass, depending on the tumor stage during diagnosis.
+Although it is less accurate than CT, chest radiography can show a peripheral lesion and its size.
+Local rib destruction and/or tracheal deviation can sometimes be observed.
+Mediastinal enlargement can be seen as well.
 Lordotic chest views can be beneficial, but the findings can also be misleading.
-In the early stages, Pancoast tumors are difficult to detect on PA chest radiographs because of the difficulty in interpreting overlying shadows at the apices.
+In the early stages, Pancoast tumors are difficult to detect on PA chest radiographs because of the difficulty in interpreting overlying shadows at the apices.[19]

 View Image